DoubleStrike/PrusaXL_TweakedGCode/Start_GCode/README.md

-* Tweaked NoHeat - This is likely the standard for most folks.
+* Tweaked NoPreheat - This is likely the standard for most folks.

   It *DOES NOT* do a preheating of the bed, but *DOES* include the "Absorbing Heat" pause (`G29 G`) before printing starts, to allow for expansion of the printbed and related areas.